Board of Directors

 Director | Vice President, Penelope Dixon & Associates, Inc. | email@example.com

-Starting as a computer consultant to Penelope Dixon Associates over twenty years ago, Edward Yee became increasingly involved with photographic collection management and eventually appraisals and valuation over the past two decade.
+Starting as a computer consultant to Penelope Dixon Associates in 1996, Edward Yee became increasingly involved with photographic collection management and eventually appraisals and valuation over the past two decades.
 While working on a myriad of appraisal projects, he specializes in the valuation of negatives, large archives & estates, including the BlackStar Archive, National Geographic, and Magnum, among many others.
-Presently, as a fourteen year partner in the firm he is responsible for running the New York office, serves as the CFO and data management specialist for the firm.
+His background in computer science and business has served him well as an appraisal practice requires a strong balance of art and science to bring objectivity to a field often mired in subjectivity.
+As a partner in the firm for fifteen years, Edward oversees all operations and appraisals, serves as the CFO and data management specialist for the firm.
+Effective 2019, while maintaining its existing organizational structure, Edward will become the sole owner of Penelope Dixon & Associates as he prepares to continue the firm’s ongoing commitment to providing the best appraisals possible in the photographic arts.
+In addition to his appraisal responsibilities Edward also serves on the Executive Board of the Appraisers Association of America, where he is also treasurer, and the Board of the Photography Collections Preservation Project.

 Director | Founder, Howard Greenberg Gallery